pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

-Qadence offers a direct interface with Pulser[^1], a pulse-level programming interface specifically designed for neutral atom quantum computers.
+Qadence offers a direct interface with Pulser[^1], a pulse-level interface specifically designed for programming neutral atom quantum computers.

+Using directly Pulser requires deep knowledge on pulse-level programming and on how neutral atom devices work.
+Qadence abstracts out this complexity by using the familiar block-based interface for building pulse sequences in Pulser while leaving the possibility to directly manipulate them if required.

+!!! note
+    The Pulser backend is still experimental and the interface might change in the future.

+Let's see it in action.

+## Default qubit interaction

 When simulating pulse sequences written using Pulser, the underlying Hamiltonian it constructs is equivalent to a digital-analog quantum computing program with the following interaction